 I also currently live in a two-bedroom apartment.
 My second bedroom serves as my office.
 I could outfit it as a baby’s room, but that would take time and money — both of which are in high demand in my household.

-The truth of the matter is, having a child would derail my financial life.
+The truth of the matter is, the cost of bringing up a child would derail my financial life.
 I’d have to go into debt in order to afford a kid.
 And I certainly wouldn’t be able to create any savings for her.
 No college savings, no bonds, no investments in her name.
 We’d live paycheck-to-paycheck for her entire life.

 The Bottom Line